Rush Limbaugh–Sandra Fluke controversy: Loss of sponsors and stations

 In response to Limbaugh's remarks several online and social media campaigns were created such as a Flush Rush group on Facebook and the Stop Rush database.
 As a result, by March 3, over a dozen advertisers had discontinued their sponsorship.
 After Limbaugh's apology, the exodus slowed but did not stop, with competing number counts in the dozens.
 Several advertisers also clarified that they "did not intentionally advertise" on the show, either running ads in news segments next to the Limbaugh show or being held responsible for local affiliates' local buys.
-Two stations, KPUA, a talk radio station serving Hilo, Hawaii, and broadcaster WBEC in Pittsfield, Massachusetts discontinued their broadcasts of the Rush Limbaugh show.
+Two stations, KPUA, a talk radio station serving Hilo, Hawaii, and broadcaster WBEC in Pittsfield, Massachusetts, discontinued their broadcasts of the Rush Limbaugh show.

-Clear Channel Communications, the owner of Premiere Networks and a large number of Limbaugh's affiliates, has reaffirmed its support for Limbaugh, whose contract runs through 2016.
+Clear Channel Communications, the owner of Premiere Networks and a large number of Limbaugh's affiliates, has reaffirmed its support for Limbaugh, whose contract at the time ran through 2016.

 On March 9, Politico estimated that Limbaugh's talk show had lost 45 sponsors, a number that includes advertisers that purchased ad time on local stations but had never bought national advertising on the show itself.

-Radio competitors Cumulus Media Networks tried to lure advertisers and stations away from the Limbaugh show, during the crisis, hinting that numbers of affiliates had agreed to drop the program in favor of The Mike Huckabee Show.
+Radio competitors Cumulus Media Networks tried to lure advertisers and stations away from the Limbaugh show during the crisis, hinting that numbers of affiliates had agreed to drop the program in favor of The Mike Huckabee Show.
 On March 19, they released a list of all 31 advertisers that they identified as having specifically dropped Limbaugh's program.

 Clear Channel lifted its two-week moratorium on using barter advertising during the show on March 26.
 Thereafter, Kohler and Reputation.com pulled advertising.

 A March 28 post-mortem on the end of the campaign by The Washington Post concluded:

 Exactly one month after the conservative radio host sparked outrage ... stations are standing by him, advertisers are trickling back to his program and the news media have moved on ...
 Angelo Carusone, who has been leading the anti-Limbaugh efforts for Media Matters for America, a Washington organization ... acknowledged that outrage is hard to sustain.

 Media Matters began a paid ad campaign on March 22 to sustain their online campaign against Limbaugh.
 The group spent over $100,000 in various markets, to encourage more stations to drop the Limbaugh show.
 Limbaugh countered, "Media Matters and the Democrat National Committee and the Democrat Party are exposing ... that their Astroturf campaigns are not grassroots at all....
 They are totally professionally created and executed Democrat Party opposition research-type attacks."
 Clear Channel's CEO said there has been no major move among stations to drop the show.